arnolddevos/modular-fsm/README.md

 (Examples surveyed varied between ~1600 and ~3300 loc.)

-The proposition here is that coupling across this code base can be reduced by introducing traits and making the principal state functions generic.
+The proposition here is that coupling across this code base can be reduced by introducing traits for `Command`, `Event` and `State` and making the main state functions generic.

 ## Modularity with Command and Event Traits